Sintfoap/git_docs/outline.typ

 #figure(image("./sshkeys.png"), caption: [SSH Key Menu])

-Select New SSH Key and enter a meaningful title into the the title box.
+Select New SSH Key and enter a meaningful title into the title box.
 Then paste the value that you copied from the id_pub file into the key box.
 Add the ssh key and you're set.

 The above instructions are for Windows.
-If you have a mac or linux computer the only thing that changes is the location where the ssh keys are stored by default, which is in the "~/.ssh/" directory.
+If you have a mac or Linux computer the only thing that changes is the location where the ssh keys are stored by default, which is in the "~/.ssh/" directory.